oras-project/oras/docs/proposals/diagnose-experience.md

 - **Content output**: it is to output the raw data obtained from the remote registry server or file system, such as the pulled artifact content save as a file.
 - **Error output**: error message are expected to be helpful to troubleshoot where the user has done something wrong and the program is guiding them in the right direction.

 The target users of these types of output are general users.

 Currently, the output of ORAS `--verbose` flag only exists in oras `pull/push/attach/discover` commands, which prints out detailed status output and metadata output.
+Since ORAS v1.2.0, progress bar is enabled in `pull/push/attach` by default, thus the ORAS output is already verbose on a terminal.

 It is intended for end-users who want to observe the detailed file operation when using ORAS.
 It gives users a comprehensive view of what the tool is doing at every step and how long does it take when push or pull a file.

-Since ORAS v1.2.0, progress bar is enabled in `pull/push/attach` by default, thus the ORAS output is already verbose in a terminal.

 ### Logs